When I first started blogging, I had no idea how to structure my posts to rank for search engines, or even why it was important.

 What are header tags?

-Header tags are used to separate headings and subheadings on a webpage.
+Header tags, also known as heading tags, are used to separate headings and subheadings on a webpage.
 They rank in order of importance, from H1 to H6, with H1s usually being the title.
 Header tags improve the readability and SEO of a webpage.

 Here's a quick guide on header tags and what they're used for:

-H2 — These are subheaders that classify the main ideas of your paragraphs and separate sections.
-These should also be keywords.
+- H2 — These are subheaders that classify the main points of your paragraphs and separate sections.
+Consider using semantic keywords related to the "big idea" in your H1 while also helping the reader easily find the sections they want to read.

-H4 — These are usually used in formatting lists or bullet points.
+- H3 — These are subsections that clarify the points made in the H2 further.
+Alternatively, they can be used in formatting lists or bullet points.

 Now that you know a little more about what header tags are, let's get into how they're used for SEO.

 That's why it's important when using header tags to make sure they're correctly matching a keyword intent.
-If a post's H1 tag doesn't have a keyword, it won't rank well in search results.
+If a post's H1 tag doesn't have a keyword, or if you put irrelevant text in H2 and H3 tags, Google will have a harder time understanding a page.
+As a result, that page won't rank as well as it could.

 To illustrate, let's say your keyword is "eCommerce."
 You'd want this to be reflected in your H1 tag, so a title like "The Guide to Starting an eCommerce Business" would be ideal.
 That would tell Google exactly how to send web browsers to your post.

-You don't have to think of keywords by yourself, either — in fact, you can do some easy keyword researching to help you out, or look into keyword research tools like SEMRush or Ahrefs.
+You don't have to think of keywords by yourself, either — in fact, you can do some easy keyword research to help you out or look into keyword research tools like SEMRush or Ahrefs.
+Just make sure that your header tags are friendly to both humans and the search engine robots.

 Headers also make pages easier to read.
 Sectioning off different parts of a webpage keeps information organized and broken up in a comprehensible way.
-This helps readers, but also search engines, which are scanning along, too.
+This helps readers find information they're looking for but also search engines which are scanning along, too.

 If your sections aren't making sense, your page might not rank.
 Think of the sections in this post — do you think they were broken up in a readable way?